-- Delivering superior value propositions We were encouraged by the first quarter revenue growth in Data Warehousing, Financial Self Service and Retail Store Automation segments.
-We believe the value propositions we provide are strong.
-We plan to continue to make investments in areas of research and development and other value added activities to further enhance our product offerings. - 2) Enhancing demand creation We continue to make investments in the hiring of additional sales people to increase NCR's market coverage.
+- 1) Delivering superior value propositions We believe the value propositions we provide are strong.
+We plan to continue to make investments in areas of research and development and other value-added activities to further enhance our product offerings in our key product segments. - 2) Enhancing demand creation We continue to optimize our investments in demand creation to increase NCR's market coverage in areas with the greatest potential for revenue expansion.
 As these new sales associates become assimilated, we expect to see an increase in our overall sales opportunities.
-NCR was successful in the first quarter of 2005 in converting more opportunities into orders, but the timing of capital spending decisions by our customers has a large impact on this process. - 3) Improving profitability in Customer Services -We believe we can be more competitive in the marketplace by concentrating on servicing NCR products rather than on incremental services form third-party products.
+However, NCR's success in converting these opportunities to orders depends largely on the capital spending decisions by our customers. - 3) Improving profitability in Customer Services -We believe we can be more competitive in the marketplace by concentrating on servicing NCR products rather than on incremental services from third-party products.
 By proactively designing products for improved reliability and more efficient serviceability, the number of incidents and time spent on service incidents will be reduced.
-This will help us achieve a lower cost structure.

-4) Optimizing our cost structure - To improve our competitive position in the market place, we continue to optimize our cost and expense structure.
+This will help us achieve a lower cost structure. - 4) Optimizing our cost and expense structure To improve our competitive position in the market place and offset the negative effect of price erosion, we continue to optimize our cost and expense structure.
 We have completed the actions necessary to deliver \$250 million of annualized cost savings in 2005, using 2002 results as a starting point.
 We also expect to deliver an additional \$100 million of cost savings through 2006.

-The actions we are taking in these areas are to position NCR for long-term success.
-The results of these initiatives should be seen in both the short and long-term.
+We are taking all of these actions to position NCR for long-term success, results of which should be seen in NCR's short and long-term financial results.
 We expect to continue with these initiatives throughout 2005, as we position the Company for growth and profitability.

-Results of Operations for Three Months Ended March 31, 2005 Compared to Three Months Ended March 31, 2004
+Results of Operations for Three Months Ended June 30, 2005 Compared to Three Months Ended June 30, 2004

-In millions 2005 2004
+In millions 2005 2004 Consolidated revenue \$1,470 \$1,452

-Consolidated revenue \$1,343 \$1,290

-Consolidated gross margin \$ 371 \$ 322
+Consolidated gross margin \$ 396 \$ 393

 Consolidated operating expenses:

-Selling, general and administrative expenses 258 273
+Selling, general and administrative expenses 265 281

-Research and development expenses 59 57
+Research and development expenses 58 59

+·

-Consolidated income (loss) from operations \$ 54 \$ (8)
+Consolidated income from operations \$ 73 \$ 53

-Revenue for the three months ended March 31, 2005 was \$1,343 million, an increase of 4% from the first quarter of 2004.
-The increase was led by strong revenue growth in our Data Warehousing, Financial Self Service (ATMs) and Retail Store Automation segments which collectively grew revenue 10%.
-The current period revenue increase included a 2 percentage point favorable impact from foreign currency fluctuations.
+Revenue for the three months ended June 30, 2005 was \$1,470 million, an increase of 1% from the second quarter of 2004.
+The increase was led by 9% revenue growth in our Data Warehousing Segment which offset the decline in Financial Self Service.
+The revenue increase included a 2 percentage point favorable impact from foreign currency fluctuations.
+Income from operations during the three months ended June 30, 2005 grew to \$73 million, as favorable revenue growth and mix continue to leverage our cost and expense reductions.
+The Company is also continuing to see the benefits from structural changes made across the Company, particularly in Customer Services.